TanishkaMarrott/DevOps-Mastery-Suite-with-GitLab-CI-Ansible-Pytest-Selenium-and-Chaos-Engineering/README.md

 # E-Commerce Platform DevOps Mastery Suite: My GitLab CI and Ansible Integration Journey

 ## Overview
-Welcome to the DevOps Mastery Suite repository!

 In this project, I'm sharing my journey of integrating GitLab CI and Ansible for automating the deployment of a sample e-commerce web application.
 This suite aims to provide hands-on experience with building a comprehensive DevSecOps pipeline that ensures scalability, security, and efficiency.

 ## Project Goals
 - **Automate Deployment**: I'll be using GitLab CI for continuous integration and continuous deployment (CI/CD) of the application.